kyotobotanicals/knowledge-catalog/README.md

 # Kyoto Botanicals Knowledge Catalog

 Welcome to the open knowledge repository for Kyoto Botanicals.
-This directory is formatted using the Open Knowledge Format (OKF) to provide structured semantic context for artificial intelligence systems, large language models, and search engines.
+This directory is formatted using the Open Knowledge Format (OKF) to provide structured semantic context for all who need it.

 ## 1. Core Brand Entity
 - [[kyoto-botanicals]]: Brand foundation, sourcing, customer first philosophies, and Colorado history.